 - Business auto loans for cars, vans, and light trucks for small business use

-These loans are available in all 50 states, and loans start at $7,500, or $8,000 in Minnesota.
+These loans are available in all 50 states.
+The minimum loan amount starts at $7,500, or $8,000 in Minnesota.
 Bank of America will not offer loans for vehicles that are more than 10 years old or that have 125,000 or miles on them.
 Vehicles must be worth at least $6,000 and cannot be used for commercial purposes.
 Loans are not currently available for motorcycles or RVs.

 If you’re buying a car from a dealer, Bank of America loans are only for franchise dealerships, rather than independent dealers.
 BofA does provide loans for approved independent dealers including online dealership, Carvana, as well as Enterprise Car Sales, Hertz Car Sales, and CarMax.

 Loan terms range between 12 and 60 months.

 Multiple factors will affect your interest rate, including your credit score and income.
-As of the writing of this article, Bank of America offers the following starting interest rates on its auto loans:
+As of the writing of this article, Bank of America offers the following starting auto loan rates: